ICS 21 / CSE 21: Introduction to Computer Science I

 Textbooks

-The UCI Bookstore does not appear to have copies of this textbook available at this time, though there are a few other ways to get copies of it:
+The UCI Bookstore should have copies of this textbook available.
+If you prefer, there a few other ways to get a copy of it:

 Lab sections